-When I was in middle school, I had the opportunity to watch Mr. Ni Honghai, a traditional Chinese artist, paint birds, bamboo and landscapes with brush and ink.
-I would borrow his paintings, make copies, and share with friends and relatives.
+When I was in middle school, I had the opportunity to watch Mr. Ni Honghai, a traditional Chinese artist, paint birds, bamboo, and landscapes with brush and ink.
+I would borrow his paintings, make copies, and share them with friends and relatives.

 I decided to follow my heart and went on to attend a graduate program in mural painting in China and then, to pursue a Master of Fine Arts degree in the U.S. From the mid-1990s my paintings were exhibited in the Dallas Fort Worth area and I started gaining recognition and awards.
 I taught at Bucknell University in Pennsylvania for ten years, and since 2009, have been a full professor at Stanford University’s Department of Art and Art History.